 Once on location, it will follow the path that you’ve pre-programmed perfectly.

-It’s one of the more expensive drone photography apps at $23.
+It’s one of the more expensive drone camera apps at $23.
 So you’ll want to use those features enough to justify the expense.

 Sometimes you just want an app that does everything.
 Unfortunately, that app doesn’t exist, but Kittyhawk comes pretty close.